 Thanks to Angie Bush for her input in this Lesson!

 The Y-chromosome is linear, and contains approximately 59 million base pairs with STRs and the SNPs interspersed along its length.
 In this lesson we will cover STRs and in the next SNPs.
 There are very few genes on the Y-chromosome and these are also distributed across the length of the Y-chromosome.
-This link is to a map showing where STRs are located on the Y-chromosome.
-SNPs and genes would be similarly distributed along the length of the chromosome.
+This link is to a browser showing where STRs, SNPs and genes are distributed along the length of the chromosome.

 Remember only males can take an Y-STR DNA test as only males have a Y chromosome.
 This is the test used for surname projects and for those hoping to determine their relationship to other men with the same surname.
 It is also the test that male adoptees should use for determining the possible surname of their biological fathers.
 Y-STRs (pronounced Y "stirs") test what had previously been referred to as "junk" DNA because we didn't know until fairly recently that it had a purpose.
 We now understand that it is used in directing the turning on and off a various other DNA controlled mechanisms.
 Y-STR stands for the Y chromosome and STR is short tandem repeat.
 The tandem repeat refers to a series of DNA that is repeated a certain number of times.
 The number of times this is repeated varies among men and gives us a value for each Y-STR marker we test.
 A marker is simply the generic term we use when referring to a STR.
 The results looks very simple: